practo/k8s-worker-pod-autoscaler/README.md

 spec:
   minReplicas: 0
   maxReplicas: 10
-  targetMessagesPerWorker: 2
   deploymentName: example-deployment
   queueURI: https://sqs.ap-south-1.amazonaws.com/{{aws_account_id}}/{{queue_prefix-queue_name-queue_suffix}}
-  disruptable: false
+  disruptable: true
+  secondsToProcessOneJob: 0.03
+  targetMessagesPerWorker: 2
 ```

+### Flags documentation:
+- **minReplicas**: minimum number of workers you want to run. (mandatory)
+- **maxReplicas**: maximum number of workers you want to run. (mandatory)
+- **deploymentName**: name of the kubernetes deployment in the same namespace as WPA object. (mandatory)
+- **queueURI**: full URL of the queue. (mandatory)
-**Note:** `disruptable` flag specifies the worker can tolerate the disruption due to scale down.
-WPA scales down to only minimum when a worker is not disruptable and when a worker is disruptable it can scale down to a value greater than minimum.
-[MoreInfo](https://github.com/practo/k8s-worker-pod-autoscaler/issues/50).
+- **disruptable:** disruptable specifies the worker can tolerate the disruption due to scale down.
+When the worker is disruptable it can scale down to a value greater than minimum else not.
+[MoreInfo](https://github.com/practo/k8s-worker-pod-autoscaler/issues/50). (optional)
+- **secondsToProcessOneJob:**: secondsToProcessOneJob specifies seconds require to process one job by one worker process. `secondsToProcessOneJob * 60` gives the number of jobs that can be processed in a minute by a single worker.
+We use this metric in combination with `messages sent to the queue` metric to find the desired number of minimum workers.
+Default of the metric is 0.0. in which case **this functionality of calculating minimum becomes disabled** for you.
+We recommend to specify this value as it helps in accurate calculation of desired workers.
+This is very useful for workers which process really fast and have messages in the queue(ApproximateNumberOfMessagesVisible in case of SQS) as zero. (optional, highly recommended)
+- **targetMessagesPerWorker**: Number of jobs in the queue which have not been picked up by the workers.
+This also used to calculate the desired number of workers. (mandatory)

 ## WPA Controller